 As such, the best project management methodology for your team is the one you’ll execute perfectly.
 Using piecemeal parts of a methodology will only make you lose out on the benefits that popularized the methodology in the first place.
 So while you certainly can adapt methodologies for your team’s use, it’s best to use a methodology as intended, adjusting only as necessary.

 Lucidchart and project management

 No matter what project management methodology you decide on, sign up for Lucidchart to help you implement it perfectly.
 The key to successful project management generally lies with planning and communication.
-With plenty of templates for project management and the ability to create your own diagrams, Lucidchart can help your team get every benefit out of your project management methodology.
+With our Gantt chart maker, project management templates and the ability to create your own diagrams, Lucidchart can help your team get every benefit out of your project management methodology.